Does homeowners insurance cover hurricane damage?

 Homeowners insurance companies in every Atlantic coast state (except New Hampshire) include percentage hurricane deductibles that you can add onto your policy.

-We provided a list of the 19 states and District of Columbia where insurers require hurricane deductibles, along with links to the associations in states that offer special form hurricane windstorm coverage for people who can’t afford it or are unable to buy it elsewhere.
+We provided a list of the 19 states (plus Washington, D.C.) where insurers can require hurricane deductibles, along with links to the associations in states that offer special form hurricane windstorm coverage for people who can’t afford it or are unable to buy it elsewhere.

 What’s a hurricane moratorium?